dv-123/COVID-19_Detection/README.md

-Note: A research paper is being prepared on the same project and all the work and sharing rights included in this project solely belongs to its contributers mentioned in the documents folder.
+Note: A research paper is being prepared on the same project and all the work and sharing rights included in this project solely belongs to its contributers mentioned below and in the documents folder.
 Please do not use this project without citation of the paper and mentioning the contributors in the Refrences.

 <a name="CONTRIBUTORS"></a>
 # Contributors
-> Divyanshu Bhaik
+> Divyanshu Bhaik </br>
+> Sunil Kumar </br>
+> Rahul Sharma </br>
+> Prayas Thakur </br>
+> Abhijit Bhattacharyya